Temporo-Mandibular Joint Dysfunction

 - Painful clicking or popping in the jaw

 - A change in the way the upper and lower teeth fit together

 Jaw pain can go away with little or no treatment.
-However, when symptoms of TMJ dysfunction becomes acute or chronic, you should seek treatment.
+However, when symptoms of TMJ dysfunction become acute or chronic, you should seek treatment.

-At Hulme Court Dental we offer a number of treatment options which include occlusal splints to muscle relaxers to help relieve muscle tension and migraine headaches.
+At Hulme Court Dental and Implant Centre, we offer a number of treatment options which include occlusal splints to muscle relaxers to help relieve muscle tension and migraine headaches.